djdhananjay1/automation-using-autoit/README.md

 # Automation with AutoIt (au3) Scripts
-# This can used with PAM products such as BeyondTrust,CyberArk etc.
+# This can be used with PAM products such as BeyondTrust,CyberArk etc.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)